De-Morgan/covid-19-self-test/README.md

 # covid19selfcheckapp

-A Flutter application to check how close you are to getting corona virus.
+A Flutter application for Corona virus self assessment.

 ## Getting Started
 1. Clone the app.